Category Archives: Saxe-Altenburg Royals

 Jagdschloss Hummelshain. photo: by Michael Sander – Own Work (self photographed), CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10112948

 Meanwhile, at home, Ernst reorganized the government and helped to develop Altenburg into one of the major industrial cities in Germany.
 He oversaw the construction of a court theater in 1871 and was instrumental in establishing the Lindenau Museum several years later.
-An avid huntsman, he spent a lot of his time at the Jagdschloss Hummelshain – the family’s hunting lodge.
-After the lodge was destroyed by fire in 1872, Ernst oversaw the construction of a new, much more opulent lodge which was completed in 1885.
+An avid huntsman, he spent a lot of his time at the Jagdschloss Hummelshain, the family’s hunting lodge.
+After the lodge was destroyed by fire in 1872, Ernst oversaw the construction of a new, much more opulent lodge that was completed in 1885.
 In 1903, Ernst commissioned the construction of a memorial church in honor of his wife who had died six years earlier.
 The Duchess Agnes Memorial Church was completed in 1906, and Ernst had his wife’s tomb moved to the crypt there, along with that of their son Georg who had died in infancy.

 The Duchess Agnes Memorial Church. photo: by User:WikiABG – Self photographed, CC BY-SA 2.5, https://commons.wikimedia.org/w/index.php?curid=875509

 After a reign of nearly 55 years, Ernst I died in Altenburg, Duchy of Saxe-Altenburg, now in Thuringia, Germany, on February 7, 1908.
 He was buried in the crypt at the Duchess Agnes Memorial Church in Altenburg, alongside his wife and son.
-As he had no living male heir, he was succeeded by his nephew, Ernst II, the son of his brother Moritz.
+As he had no living male heir, he was succeeded by his nephew Ernst II, the son of his brother Moritz.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.